jbeedle19/social-media-api/README.md

 # Social Media API
 ## Description
 The API for a social media platform.
+Users will be able to create an account, add friends to their friend's list, share a 'Thought', and react to other users' 'Thoughts'.
 ## Installation
 Clone the repo to your local computer
 ```JavaScript